smallsco/mojave/README.md

 * No support for scoring (2016 arena only)
 * No support for tiebreakers (2016 arena only - the game can end in a draw if the last two snakes are the same length and have a head-on-head collision, or if they starve or hit a wall on the same turn)
 * No rewind functionality.
+* 2019 (and beyond) head and tail types are not supported and probably never will be as those images are AGPL-licensed.
+Sorry.
 * Probably other inconsistencies...

 ## Known Issues